-- The Assistant Principal (Student Services) is responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
-Anyone in our school community should approach them if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy. - The Assistant Principal (Student Services) is responsible for informing the school community about this policy, and making it publicly available - Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.
+- The Assistant Principal is responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
+Anyone in our school community should approach Assistant Principal if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy. - The Assistant Principal is responsible for informing the school community about this policy, and making it publicly available - Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.

-Our school has also established a Child Safety and Wellbeing Team and a Student Reference Group on child safety.
-The Child Safety and Wellbeing Team meet regularly to identify and respond to any ongoing matters related to child safety and wellbeing.
-The Student Reference Group provides an opportunity for students to provide input into school strategies.
+Our school has also established a Student Wellbeing Team and School and Vice Captains as a reference group during weekly Principal meetings on child safety.
+The Student Wellbeing Team meet regularly to identify and respond to any ongoing matters related to child safety and wellbeing.
+The School and Vice Captains provides an opportunity for students to provide input into school strategies.

-Our Risk Management Committee monitors the Child Safety Risk Register.
+Our school leadership team monitors the Child Safety Risk Register.